Medically reviewed by Kristin Hall, FNP

 As you prep for the injection, there are a few things you should know before you begin:

-Do not take the following medications within 18 hours of injecting (before or after):
+Do not take these medications within 18 hours either before or after an injection:

 If you take tadalafil (Cialis®) 10 mg or 20 mg, do not inject within 72 hours of taking the medication.